 The most beautiful trail is the Lemosho Route.
 Even though the weather is good, crowds this time of year are rare.
 The visibility is good this time of year as well.

-In summer months, clouds and fog can obscure the very views you came all this way to see.
+In the summer months, clouds and fog can obscure the very views you came all this way to see.
 The surrounding area is fascinating too.

 If you’ve had your fill of camping, an exceptionally rated property, Shimbwe Meadows Guest House is only 19 miles from Kilimanjaro and offers incredible views of the mountain.

 They also have free parking, a lounge, and a lovely garden.
 Guests rave about the location, and a fantastic breakfast is included in the rate.